 Ask students, “Based on what you’re learning, what would be a really cool way that you can think of to represent what you’re learning.”

-He now has time to have micro conversations and guide on the side
+Benefits of FLIPPED learning: Having time for micro conversations and guide on the side

-What did I learn from previous night’s lesson
+What did I learn from the previous night’s lesson

 What are the big ideas to take away?